This is a gear review about the Best Ultralight Sleeping Pads for Backpacking 2025.

 Most of the mats in this review are quite robust but they will develop holes when camping in areas with thorns or other spikey plants capable of puncturing the mat.
 There is nothing worse than waking in the middle of the night with a flat mattress.

 Some of the mats are not as durable as others.
-The Therm-a-rest Neo Air Uberlite is a prime example of a mat taking it to the limit of thin material.
 This comes at the cost of durability.
 As many hikers and campers have found out, it is important to be a little fussier when choosing your campsite at night.
 Those with a closed-cell foam mat can sleep wherever they want with little fear of the durability of their mat.

 Care Instructions